 Modern Short Stack Play (Part 1)

-In my over half a decade of playing MTTs for a living, the game has changed in many ways.
+Over the past decade plus of playing MTTs for a living, I’ve seen the game change in many ways.

 Back in 2010, open-raising to three times the big blind was considered standard.
-Maybe, just maybe, you could only make it just 2.5x on the button.
+You could maybe make it just 2.5x on the button.

-Defending the big blind with more than 15% of hands was considered crazy.
-People argued over the internet whether you could defend T-9 offsuit against a 2.5x button open or not.
+Defending the big blind with more than 15% of hands was considered crazy, and people argued on the internet about whether or not you could defend T-9 offsuit against a 2.5x button open.

-I’d love to see someone who hasn’t played online MTTs in five years take a shot in today’s games and trying to acclimatize themselves to the latest trends.
-I bet they would tag most winning regs as fish.
-People 3-bet shoving J-4 suited and defending the big blind with 8-5 offsuit… what is this nonsense?
+I’d love to see someone who hasn’t played online MTTs in five years take a shot at today’s games, and try to acclimate himself to the latest trends.
+I bet he would tag most winning regs as fish.
+He’d see players 3-bet shoving J-4 suited and defending the big blind with 8-5 offsuit and think, what is this nonsense?

-In this article series we’ll discuss modern short-stacked play from the blinds – generally with stacks of 20 big blinds or less.
+In this article series, we’ll discuss modern short-stacked play from the blinds; i.e., generally with stacks of 20 big blinds or less.

-I’ll be using a program called HoldemResources Calculator for some of the calculations and graphics, and I highly recommend downloading the program.
-For what it’s worth, there’s also another software called ICMizer out there that can be used for the same thing.
+I’ll be using a program called HoldemResources Calculator for some of the calculations and graphics, which I highly recommend downloading.
+Alternatively, there’s a program called ICMizer that can be used for the same thing.

 Part 1: Big Blind Vs Button with a Resteal Stack

-One of the funniest things about the shifting trends in the MTT world is the eternal debate on how wide we should defend our big blind.
+One of the funniest trends in the MTT world is the ongoing debate about how wide we should defend our big blind.

 Basic Math and Exploitative Play

-I played my first hands of online poker around 2007, and back then the consensus was that we can defend the big blind fairly wide, since we’re getting good pot odds.
+I played my first hands of online poker around 2007.
+Back then, the consensus was that we can defend the big blind fairly wide, since we’re getting good pot odds.

-Then, a couple of years later, every poker training video emphasized that defending too wide was a big mistake, because while we’re getting nice pot odds, we don’t get to realize all of our equity very often.
-It made sense: while you’re getting 3:1 on that pre-flop call, you’ll still have to pay more to get to showdown, often losing more chips with a speculative hand.
+Then, a couple of years later, seemingly every poker training video emphasized that defending too wide was a big mistake, because, while we’re getting nice pot odds, we don’t get to realize all of our equity very often.
+And that made sense: while you’re getting 3:1 on a pre-flop call, you’ll still have to pay more to get to showdown, which means you’ll often lose more chips with a speculative hand.

-We started tagging players as fish for calling a single raise with a hand like 8-6 offsuit.
-And now in 2016 – BAZAM! – we’re supposed to defend wide again, because of…wait for it… pot odds.
+We started tagging players as fish for calling a single raise with hands like 8-6 offsuit.
+And now, in 2016, BAZAM! we’re supposed to defend wide again.
+Why?
+Because…wait for it… pot odds.

 The circle has closed.
 Are we back to playing 2007 poker again, having learned nothing over the past decade?
-Well, yes and no. The difference is that in 2016 we have the tools available to actually calculate different scenarios and equations effectively, and we’re able to determine how we should play different hand groups.
+Well, yes.
+And no. The difference is that, in 2016, we have the tools to actually calculate different scenarios and equations effectively, and so we’re able to determine how we should play different hand groups.

-Here’s a common scenario to get us started (all examples are from a full ring table with antes):
+Here’s a common scenario to get us started (note: all examples are from a full ring table with antes):

 The first thing we need to do here is calculate our own pot odds.

 For the pot odds number to be accurate, the hand would have to end right here.
-But unless your opponent has precisely 2 big blinds in his stack, we can’t just say that we only need 18.9% equity to call because hold’em is a multi-street game and we aren’t guaranteed to see a showdown.
-We can still lose (or win) more chips in the hand – not to mention that we also have the option of 3-betting before the flop.
-In other words, the raw equity number isn’t very helpful at all.
+But unless your opponent has precisely 2 big blinds in his stack, we can’t just say that we only need 18.9% equity to call because, for one thing, hold’em is a multi-street game, and we aren’t guaranteed to see a showdown.
+We can still lose (or win) more chips in the hand.
+Also, we have the option of 3-betting before the flop.
+Consequently, the raw equity number isn’t very helpful at all.

 Here, our opponent is risking 3,200 to win 3,840.
-Even if he has blank cards, he automatically profit as long as it gets through 45.5% of the time – and this isn’t even taking into account all the pots he’ll win with a continuation bet.
-Assuming that the small blind defends a standard amount of around 15%, our defend rate needs to be 46.4% to prevent the auto-profit.
+Even if he has blank cards, he automatically profits so long as his raise gets through 45.5% of the time.
+And this isn’t taking into account all the pots he’ll win with a continuation bet.
+Assuming the small blind defends a standard amount of around 15%, our defend rate needs to be 46.4% to prevent our opponent from profiting.

-Thus, we have now concluded two things about big blind defense that I assume most of you already knew:
+Thus, we can conclude two things about big blind defense that I assume most of you already knew:

 - We are getting tremendous odds to call a single raise from the big blind.

-But I’m not here to tell you obvious things.
+But I’m not here to tell you what’s obvious.
 Instead, let’s go over our options in more depth.

 How to Defend the Big Blind in Practice

-A stack of 15–20 big blinds is commonly known as a resteal stack because it’s the most natural stack to 3-bet shove over an open.
+A stack of 15–20 big blinds is commonly known as a re-steal stack because it’s the most natural stack size to 3-bet shove over an open.
 In a scenario like the one above, 3-bet shoving is certainly a viable option with a lot of hands.
-But how do we decide which hands to 3-bet shove?
+But how do we decide which hands those are?

-Now, stop reading for a second, and think: What question do you need to ask yourself every time to be able to determine how wide you can 3-bet shove?
+Now, stop reading for a moment and think: What question should you ask yourself to determine how wide you can 3-bet shove?

 What percentage of hands is my opponent opening?

-Here are a few HoldemResources Calculator simulations where we have 19 big blinds and our opponent is minraising different ranges on the button (the small blind folds):
+Here are a few HoldemResources Calculator simulations in which we have 19 big blinds and our opponent is min-raising different ranges on the button (we’re assuming the small blind folds):

-Now, before we go any further, let me clarify something.
-Just because we can profit by 3-bet shoving doesn’t mean that we should shove all of these hands (more on this in just a second).
-But I believe that it’s important to realize how wide we can shove at all times.
-This foundation is so key; if you’re sure that you can shove hand x in spot y profitably, you immediately have an option available that makes you money.
-It’s just that it might not be the most profitable option.
+Before we go any further, let me clarify something.
+Just because we can profit by 3-bet shoving doesn’t mean that we should shove all of these hands (more on this below).
+But I believe that it’s crucial to realize how wide we can shove at all times.
+If you’re sure that you can shove a certain hand x in a certain spot y profitably, you immediately have an option available that makes you money—it just might not be the most profitable option.

-Anyway, in this first example, the main takeaways are:
+Anyway, from this first example, there are two main takeaways:

-- Amazingly, even though our opponent only opens 28.8% of hands, we can still shove 22.9% of them ourselves – which is still assuming he’ll be calling optimally (which he’s not).
+- Amazingly, even though our opponent opens just 28.8% of hands, we can shove 22.9% of them ourselves (assuming he’ll be calling optimally, which is unlikely).

 As you can see, we can get away with shoving an insane amount of hands (40.6% of them, to be exact).
-Does this sound crazy?
-Well, it kind of is.
+Does that seem crazy?
+Well, it is, sort of.
 Some takeaways:

-- See how K5s makes a bunch but J9o is still losing?
+- Do you see how well K5s does, but how J9o is still losing?
 Hold that thought – we’ll get there soon.

-- This is still assuming that our opponent calls correctly, which in this case would be 31.8% and include hands such as K8o, K5s and JTo.
-Very few players are calling that garbage in reality, which makes shoving even more profitable.
+- This is still assuming that our opponent calls correctly, which in this case would be 31.8%, and include hands such as K8o, K5s and JTo.
+Very few players are calling with that kind of garbage in reality, which makes shoving even more profitable.

 3) Lastly, let’s look at the tendencies of a really aggressive button raiser.
-While this number may seem extreme, I can promise you that these players do exist.
-I have hundreds of winning regulars in my database who open over 80% over a big sample.
+While this number may seem extreme, I can promise you that players this aggressive do in fact exist.
+I have hundreds of winning regulars in my database who open 80% or higher over a big sample.
 And remember: if the blinds are defending less than 55% of the time, the button is making an automatic profit opening 100% of hands!
-So, here’s what we can shove against a button opening range of 80% of hands (worst hands are T4o, 95o, 32s, 92s, etc):
+So, here’s what we can shove against a button opening range of 80% of hands (worst hands are T4o, 95o, 32s, 92s, etc.):